Environmental Impact Assessment (EIA) - An Overview

 Environmental Impact Assessment is a process that involves studying and predicting the effect that a project would have on the environment.
 EIA is often used by management in decision making as it makes a comparison of various alternatives for a project.

-Therefore, the management can choose the one that offers it the most reasonable combination of economic and environmental costs and benefits.
+Therefore, the management can choose the one that offers the most reasonable combination of economic and environmental costs and benefits.
 The process is used to avoid projects that can have a detrimental effect on the environment.

 EIA considers the following things in detail: